Select Page

 The data was an untidy patchwork, but the Data Dictionary format provided an objective roadmap to the necessary alignment of all data sets.

 Input forms used in the past were a proprietary solution from a front end software vendor.
-With TMLS’s initiative requiring that only one set of forms with the same standard requirements would be allowed to alter the underlying data set, the Data Dictionary again became a guide for creating new forms that aligned incoming changes with existing back end data.
+With DMLS’s initiative requiring that only one set of forms with the same standard requirements would be allowed to alter the underlying data set, the Data Dictionary again became a guide for creating new forms that aligned incoming changes with existing back end data.

 Capabilities

 MLS organizations have vast differences in staff capabilities.
 The lack of available, technically capable staffing resources can create a high level of difficulty in executing MLS collaborative efforts.
-TMLS has a significant technical team, which is only common within the largest quintile of the 500 or so MLSs in the U.S. real estate industry.
+DMLS has a significant technical team, which is only common within the largest quintile of the 500 or so MLSs in the U.S. real estate industry.

-Other MLSs, like some of TMLS’s partners, have as few as one employee on staff.
+Other MLSs, like some of DMLS’s partners, have as few as one employee on staff.
 So in these kinds of M&A or data share initiatives, the larger MLS often takes on most of the analysis and legwork.
 That work includes planning and communications between MLSs and vendors, as well as getting time commitments from the technical employees who can grant access to systems and make changes.

 Most MLS systems have a mix of data fields.
 Some fields conform to RESO standards, while others are considered local fields, which are custom items that fit the local market but aren’t yet encompassed in industry wide standards.